mtlynch/mtlynch.io/content/retrospectives/2022/12/index.md

 Long-term tasks can act as the canary in the coal mine.
 When a team's progress on long-term tasks slows over time, they're likely approaching their maximum capacity.
 At that point, I should find ways to reduce load by decreasing responsibilities or adding capacity.

 There are two challenges with using long-term tasks as a warning sign.
 The first is that the team who's most frequently ignoring their long-term tasks is the founder team, by which I mean me.
-So when I'm overloaded, I won't notice a slowdown on other teams' long-term tasks.
+When I'm overloaded, I won't notice a slowdown on other teams' long-term tasks.
 Even if I do, I don't have time to do anything about it.
 I suppose the solution is to be more vigilant about the number of projects I take on so I can leave spare capacity for switching costs.

 The other problem is that the fulfillment team has the least obvious set of long-term tasks.
 Our manufacturing and fulfillment processes aren't the kind of workflows you can improve every week.
 But as we shift fulfillment and manufacturing to third-party vendors, the fulfillment team's responsibilities will shift to customer support.
-Customer support has a more natural balance between the short-term work of answering support requests and the long-term tasks of refining our internal playbooks for common requests.
+Customer support has a more natural balance between the short-term work of answering support requests and the long-term work of refining our internal playbooks.

 ## Getting out of the Ansible hole